 Who is liable for SECR and what are the reporting rules of Streamlined Energy and Carbon Reporting?

-There’s a big shake-up in energy regulations coming into force next April when the proposed Streamlined Energy and Carbon Reporting (SECR) scheme is scheduled to start.
+There’s been a big shake-up in energy regulations as the proposed Streamlined Energy and Carbon Reporting (SECR) scheme was introduced last April to replace the Carbon Reduction Commitment (CRC) scheme.

-This will affect approximately 12,000 large companies, including limited liability partnerships, who will be required to record carbon emissions, energy use and energy efficiency actions in their annual reports.
+This new requirement affects just under 12,000 large companies, including limited liability partnerships, who are now required to record carbon emissions, energy use and energy efficiency actions in their annual reports.

 SECR compliance: the key points